milanmueller/milanmueller.github.io/content/posts/learning-haskell-01.md

 Here's the goal: I want to implement a very simple kind of [Time series database](https://en.wikipedia.org/wiki/Time_series_database). \
 Now, calling what I'm planning to do a database might be a bit far fetched, so let's go with a more concrete description of my goal:
 * The user should be able to define _metrics_.
 A _metric_ is a tuple `(name, type)`, where `name` is the name of the metric and `type` is, well, a datatype like number, flag (boolean), or some custom "one of" (i.e. enum) type.
-  - I will not exaclty fix the available types now, maybe I discover some other interesting types to support in the future.
+  - I will not exactly fix the available types now, maybe I discover some other interesting types to support in the future.
 * The user should then be able to track these metrics, i.e., insert a concrete value for a defined metric alongside a timestamp.
 * The user should be able to fetch stored data for the metrics, optionally with applying some aggregation functions that are sensible w.r.t the respective datatype - this is probably where the bulk of the work is going to come from.

-For now, inputing data should be possible through a command line tool, but maybe I will also implement a lightweight web api, cause that's what the cool kids do, right?
+For now, inputting data should be possible through a command line tool, but maybe I will also implement a lightweight web api, cause that's what the cool kids do, right?

 I want to implement all of this on a relatively low level.
 Of course I could use an existing database system and essentially write a wrapper around it, but where is the fun in that?

 My language of choice is going to be Haskell, since I've already learned some Haskell at uni and it seems to be quite representative of the "functional experience".

 ### Where I'm coming from
-While I'm not a first-time Haskell type of beginner, I'm definetely a beginner in Haskell programming and functional programming in general.
+While I'm not a first-time Haskell type of beginner, I'm definitely a beginner in Haskell programming and functional programming in general.
 To be more precise, here are two statements of my current understanding of Haskell:
 * I can understand the type signature of the bind operator `>>=` when I look at it.
 * Five minutes later, I again have no clue what a monad is supposed to be.